PhD

 The PhD program prepares students to assume positions of leadership in instructional design and evaluation.
 Graduates may take positions as faculty at colleges and universities, direct other instructional designers in private or public institutions, or work as an individual consultant.

-The instructional psychology and technology doctoral program is designed for full-time study.
+The instructional psychology and technology doctoral program is designed for full-time, in-person study.
 All PhD students will be required to complete the equivalent of 15 credits per year to remain enrolled in the program (prior to completing non-dissertation coursework).

 Program Outcomes